therealmartytheparty/ChemVentory/README.md

 # ===========>>ChemVentory<<=============
-A program that will be put into a system made for chemical laboratories to organize and store chemicals.
+Programming research and things that will be implemented in the final code
 --------------------------------------------------------------
 ## How To Use Github
 ### Github cheat sheet